flythereddflagg/flythereddflagg.github.io/python_book/docs/26-Objects-and-Classes.md

 #### Attributes and the `self` variable

 Any object that is contained by the class or object is considered an attribute of the class or object.
 This includes functions and the data members inside the class.
-Functions inside the class are called **methods** and **members** are generally any other objects contained in the class.
+Functions inside the class are called **methods** and <span title="Another name for attributes.">**members**</span> are generally any other objects contained in the class.
 These are generally referenced in code with the dot syntax (i.e. `object_name.attribute_name`).
 However, you may have noticed that inside the class definition you see that they are referenced using the `self` variable.

 `self` is just a variable that could be named anything but is used by convention in Python.
 It is a reference to the **instance** of the object that is referring to the attribute.
 Therefore when you instantiated the cats named "Snowflake" and "Milo" when you called `.print_introduction` on both of them they produced their respective data types in the print statement.
 In the class definition, if one simply tried to print `name` instead of `self.name`, Python looks for a global variable called name and will throw an error if it cannot find one.